Horizon2333/load_video_as_tensor/README.md

 (Test on computer with: Intel Core i7-9750H; 16G RAM; Nvidia GeForce GTX 1660Ti with Max-Q Design)

 Seems like the best choice is just to use OpenCV!

+If there are something wrong with my experiment or there are better ways to load video in RAM, please tell me, thank a lot!